 We review the carrying value for any individual asset for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 If any such indication exists and where the carrying value exceeds the estimated recoverable amount, the asset is written-down to its estimated recoverable amount.
 The assessment of possible impairment is based on our ability to recover the carrying value of the asset or asset group from the expected future pre-tax cash flows (undiscounted and without interest charges) of the related operations.
 If these cash flows are less than the carrying value of such asset or asset group, an impairment loss is recognized for the difference between estimated fair value and carrying value.
 Impairment losses on long-lived assets held for sale are determined in a similar manner, except that fair values are reduced for the cost to dispose of the assets.
 The measurement of impairment requires us to estimate future cash flows and the fair value of long-lived assets.
-During 2018 we recorded an impairment of \$6.6 million (2017: \$1.3 million) in relation to restructuring activities and \$3.4 million (2017: \$nil) from the fair value adjustment in relation to the sale of the Czech business, recorded in impairment charges.
+During 2019 we recorded an impairment of \$4.6 million (2018: \$6.6 million) in relation to restructuring activities.
+There was also a \$5.2 million charge, recorded within impairment charges, relating to plant and equipment held in our Superform business, following the downturn in the European luxury automotive market.
+In 2018 the \$3.4 million charge arose from the fair value adjustment in relation to the sale of the Czech business, recorded in impairment charges.
 In 2017 we recorded an impairment of \$1.5 million as part of an annual exercise to review the use of our long-lived assets.
-There was no impairment in relation to 2016.